surveyproject/surveyproject/SurveyWAP/_Instructions/ReadMe.txt

 If using Windows 2003 - IIS6
 - the {Server}/NetworkService user account must have Read, Write and Change Control of the root application directory (this allows the application to create files/folders )

+---------- NEW ------------

+CREATE SETTINGS THROUGH SP SETTINGS PAGE

+- browse to http://[nameofyourwebserver]/[NameOfSurveySite] or your hosting URL in your web browser
+- the application will start running
+- next open the settings.aspx page: http://[nameofyourwebserver]/[NameOfSurveySite]/setttings.aspx

+This will open the General Settings administration page for the SP installation with the following options:

+a.
+DATABASE CONNECTION STRINGS
+	- edit the connectionstring(s) to match your SP database;
+	- on submit the connectionstring section of the web.config file will be encrypted
+	- to unencrypt the connection strings section of the web.config file click button Decrypt

+b.
+DEFAULT DB CONNECTION
+	- select / edit the default db connectionstring to use;
+	- click button submit to save the changes

+c.
+SMTP MAILSETTINGS
+	- edit the SMTP Server settings
+	- on submit the NsurveySettings section (including Smtp) of the web.config file will be encrypted
+	- to unencrypt the NsurveySettings section of the web.config file click button Decrypt

+d.
+MISCELLANEOUS SETTINGS
+	- edit miscellaneous settings:
+		* Set SP installation to Single User mode
+		* Allow the use of Sqlbased Answertypes
+		* Set timeout on Uploaded Files
+		* Set session timeout on uploaded Files

+	- on submit the NsurveySettings section (including Smtp) of the web.config file will be encrypted
+	- to unencrypt the NsurveySettings section of the web.config file click button Decrypt

+---------- OLD ------------

+CREATE SETTINGS MANUALLY

 6. DATABASE CONNECTION